Rockies vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Elias Diaz and the Colorado Rockies will hit the field on Saturday at T-Mobile Park against George Kirby, who is expected to start for the Seattle Mariners.
-First pitch is at 9:40 PM ET for the second game of a three-game series.
+Luis Castillo gets the nod for the Seattle Mariners on Sunday at T-Mobile Park against Yonathan Daza and the Colorado Rockies.
+First pitch is set for 4:10 PM ET in this final game of a three-game series.

-The Rockies have been listed as +200 moneyline underdogs for this matchup against the Mariners (-250).
-The over/under for the matchup has been listed at 8 runs.
+Oddsmakers list the Mariners as -300 favorites on the moneyline, while giving the underdog Rockies +240 moneyline odds to win.
+The over/under is 8 runs for this matchup (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.